Full of Hot Air - Why attic ventilation is critical.

 Why does this happen?

-The main issue that results from poor ventilation is the inability to keep the attic air temperature close to the outside air temperature.
+The main issue that results from poor attic ventilation is the inability to keep the attic air temperature close to the outside air temperature.
 In the winter this is caused by heat loss through your home's ceiling and attic insulation.
 The problem of high attic air temperature can also be compounded by snow insulating the roof or insufficient attic insulation.
 In the summer months, this problem is caused by the sun heating the roof covering which in turn heats the attic space by radiant heat.

 Why does warm attic air cause problems?